simplify clumsy usage of DebugTools

 As there are no data elements, there is no need for an DebugTools object, isn't it?

-#1 Updated by R. Haschke almost 6 years ago
+#1 Updated by R. Haschke over 6 years ago

 - Status changed from Feedback to Resolved